ShabbirSaiyad/my-post/README.md

 Wait for Page to Render: Use page.waitForTimeout() or page.waitForSelector() to wait for the content to fully load and render.
 This ensures that the OG image captures the content accurately.

 5. Capture the OG Image:
-Take Screenshot: Use page.screenshot({ path: 'og-image.png' }); to capture the content of the page as an image file.
+Take a Screenshot: Use page.screenshot({ path: 'og-image.png' }); to capture the content of the page as an image file.
 You can specify the path and format for the screenshot.
-Adjust Options: Configure options such as full page screenshot or viewport size to match the desired output for the OG image.
+Adjust Options: Configure options such as full-page screenshot or viewport size to match the desired output for the OG image.

 6. Close the Browser:
 Cleanup: Close the headless browser instance using browser.close() to free up system resources after the screenshot is taken.